diku-dk/futhark-ppopp19/README.md

 In case not the entire suite able to execute on a given system, there are some useful sub-targets that can be used to run just parts:

-  `make fft-runtimes.pdf`: run the FFT benchmark.

   `make matmul-runtimes-large.pdf` and `make matmul-runtimes-small.pdf`: run the matrix multiplication benchmark.

   `LocVolCalib-runtimes.pdf`: run the LocVolCalib benchmark.

-  `bulk-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks.
+  `bulk-impact-speedup.pdf`: run both Futhark and reference versions of the various Rodinia and Parboil benchmarks.
 This is perhaps the one most likely to fail, as it involves a significant amount of third party code, not all of which was designed with benchmarking and portability in mind.

-  `bulk-impact-speedup.pdf`: run the OptionPricing and NN benchmarks on a variety of data sets.

   `veryclean`: like `clean`, but removes even the parts that have been downloaded externally.